How Prices Changed Since Trump Took Office

 Trump campaigned on bringing prices down for Americans.
-Here's where prices stand one year into his second term.
+Here's where prices stand a little over a year into his second term.

 Profit and prosper with the best of Kiplinger's advice on investing, taxes, retirement, personal finance and much more.
 Delivered daily.
 Enter your email in the box and click Sign Me Up.